South Indian Sambar with Zucchini

 - 1 tbsp sambar powder

 - Add toor dal and water into the pressure cooker, and cook until dal soft and well-cooked.
-Allow the pressure to release naturally, then mash the dal and keep aside until used.120 gm toor dal, 250 ml water
+Allow the pressure to release naturally, then mash the dal and keep aside.1 cup (200g) toor dal, 2 cups water

 - Heat oil in a cooking pot on medium heat.
-Add mustard and cumin seeds, allow them to pop and sizzle.3 tbsp sunflower oil, ¼ tsp mustard seeds, ½ tsp cumin seeds
+Add mustard and cumin seeds, allow them to pop and sizzle.3 tbsp cooking oil, ¼ tsp mustard seeds, ½ tsp cumin seeds

-- Addcurry leaves, Hing, 2 dried red chilies
+- Add ginger, garlic, dried red chilies, curry leaves and hing.curry leaves, a pinch of Hing, 2 dried red chilies

-- Add and sauté for a minute.
+- Add zucchini, tomatoes and salt and sauté for a minute.
 Cover and cook zucchini on low-medium heat until 70% cooked.
 (If you feel the zucchini needs water to cook, add about 50 ml)2 medium zucchini, 1 medium tomato, ¼ tsp turmeric powder, salt to taste

-- On low heat, add the sambar powder and mix well.1 tbsp sambar powder
+- On low heat, add the sambar powder and tamarind extract and mix well.1 tbsp sambar powder

 - Immediately transfer cooked dal, pour water as per desired consistency and combine well.